oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 and often that detail is where we get overlap with grids.
-So the simplest cases might be a line or two shorter with a non-grid approach, but realistic use-case are likely to duplicate the work.
+So the simplest cases might be a line or two shorter with a non-grid approach, but realistic use-cases are likely to duplicate the work.

-Taking that even farther,
+Taking that even further,
 they call into question how useful it is to have `auto` as a repeating value in masonry layouts.
 This caught me off guard --
-up above I say it sounds useful -- but I think Apple is right two question that.
+up above I say it sounds useful -- but I think Apple is right to question that.
 There's a fundamental lack of information if we ask the browser to figure out how many columns fit, _and also how big those columns should be_,